 IBC Relaying Guide

-The following guide explains how to establish IBC connections and relay packets between Mocha testnet and Cosmos hub testnet networks by using the Hermes relayer.
+The following guide explains how to establish IBC connections and relay packets between and networks by using the Hermes relayer.

 crate.
 It includes a CLI for relaying packets between Cosmos SDK chains, as well as Prometheus metrics and a REST API.

-Please follow the steps at Hermes Quick Start to install Hermes.
+Please follow the steps at to install Hermes.
 Before proceeding, verify that Hermes is installed correctly by running hermes version

 .